revloc02/dndMarkdown/colver-5e-homebrew.md

 ## Spending Inspiration

-When a player spends Inspiration from the Pool typically they should narrate how their character's actions are inspired, inspiring or heroic.
+These options allow PCs an incredible amount of flexibility to bend the rules.
+When a player spends Inspiration from the Pool they should narrate how their character's actions are inspired, inspiring or heroic.

 * **Advantage/Disadvantage:**
 Must be declared before any creature makes an attack roll, saving throw, or ability check.
 That creature then rolls with Advantage or Disadvantage at the player's choosing.